justinchen00/page/billingservice/New API definition.md

     ) {
 	    remainHours			// The quantity of chargeItems - usage permission {		// []
 			id				// partyline-participant
 			ceiling			// 8
 			allow			// true/false
 		},
+		redirect {
-		redirectUrl: "the URL of the default plan list, or a self-service portal"
+			iframeSrc			//"the URL of the default plan list, or a self-service portal" iframeWidth
+			iframeHeight
+			reasonCode 			// error code
-		redirectReason: "need to upgrade plan, or there is an unpaid invoice" }
+			reasonDescription 	// readable description, such as "need to upgrade plan, or there is an unpaid invoice" }
+    }
 }
 ```